 If you are determined to create a product that will be competitive in the market, the development team will focus on building a stable and scalable system that will:

-- Handle large numbers of users in future
+- Handle large numbers of users in the future.

-- Have an enterprise-level of stability and security to initially avoid the possibility of critical bugs leading to bad reputation among users and large financial losses
+- Have an enterprise level of stability and security to initially avoid the possibility of critical bugs leading to a bad reputation among users and large financial losses.

 Why building a competitive product takes a long time

 The development process involves more than actual software engineering.
 Apart from coding, development is about: